American Foxhound

 Nutrition & Feeding

-Proper nutrition is essential for your American Foxhound's health:
+Proper nutrition is essential for your American Foxhound's health: The habits that keep a Foxhound healthy long-term almost always start with an owner willing to learn.

 Grooming Requirements

-Is a American Foxhound Right for You?
+Is an American Foxhound Right for You?

 American Foxhounds Are Great For: